smatechnologies/ibm-i-agent-docs/docs/file-transfer/operations.md

 - TCP/IP Address: The LSAM will send the value from the IBM i LSAM SMAFT Parameters automatically whenever the LSAM first connects to the OpCon server.
-- File Transfer Settings: File Transfer Role = set this to \"Both\" because the IBM i LSAM supports both the PUSH and PULL file transfer methods (that is, the file transfer job can be started on the Source machine or the Target machine, as specified in the OpCon job master
+- File Transfer Settings: File Transfer Role = set this to "Both" because the IBM i LSAM supports both the PUSH and PULL file transfer methods (that is, the file transfer job can be started on the Source machine or the Target machine, as specified in the OpCon job master